zkMeLabs/mechain/README.md

 - `x/crosschain`: manage the cross chain packages, like store/query/update the cross chain package, channels, sequences.
 - `x/gashub`: provide a governable and predictable fee charge mechanism.
 - `x/oracle`: provide a secure runtime for cross chain packages.
 - `x/staking`:  based on the Proof-of-Stake logic.
-The elected validators are responsible for the security of the Mechain blockchain.
+The elected validators are responsible for the security of the mechain blockchain.
 They get involved in the governance and staking of the blockchain.

-Refer to the [docs](https://github.com/bnb-chain/greenfield/blob/master/docs/modules/storage-module.md) to dive deep into these modules.
+Refer to the [docs](https://todo) to dive deep into these modules.

 ## Running node